-Travel expenses can be added as expenses to an invoice.
+Travel expenses and material costs can all be added as expenses to an invoice.
 The salary calculator allows for this as well, but only as block costs, you can't add these expenses as line items.

 You can list each expense and allowance as a line item in your final invoice though.
 Read about expenses and allowances here.